 - Media and Childhood

 - Film Theory

 - Sounding American: Hollywood, Opera, and Jazz.
 New York: Oxford University Press, 2014.

 - Mismatched Women: The Siren’s Song Through the Machine.
 New York: Oxford University Press, 2014.

 - Media Ventriloquism: How Audiovisual Technologies Transform the Voice-Body Relationship (with Jaimie Baron and Shannon Wong Lerner).
 New York: Oxford University Press, 2021.

 Articles of note:

-- “The Sound of Slime-ness: Telling Children’s Stories on the Nickelodeon Network,” in The Routledge Companion to Screen Music and Sound (New York: Routledge, 2017).
+“The Sound of Slime-ness: Telling Children’s Stories on the Nickelodeon Network,” in The Routledge Companion to Screen Music and Sound, Edited by Miguel Mera, Ron Sadoff, and Ben Winters.
+New York: Routledge, 2017.

-- “Tito Schipa, Italian Film Sound, and Opera’s Legacy on Screen” in Locating the Voice in Film (New York: Oxford University Press, 2016).
+- “Tito Schipa, Italian Film Sound, and Opera’s Legacy on Screen” in Locating the Voice in Film, Edited by Tom Whittaker and Sarah Wright.
+New York: Oxford University Press, 2016.

 - “Deanna Durbin and the Mismatched Voice.”
 Camera Obscura, Vol. 27, No. 3, 2012.